-- detention, usually for up to nine (9) months
+- detention, usually for up to nine (9) months,

-- a drug alcohol evaluation, and/or
+- a drug alcohol evaluation,

-- driver’s license suspension
+- driver’s license suspension, and/or

 7. What are the juvenile jails in Nevada?

-Nevada has several detention facilities just for juveniles adjudged delinquent.
 Summit View Youth Center (SVYC) in Las Vegas is Nevada’s single maximum-security juvenile jail.
 The other facilities are “staff-secured,” which means there is no perimeter fence: